-We presented LPS, a method to achieve localized positioning in ad hoc networks where certain capabilities (AoA, ranging, compasses, accelerometers) are present.
+We presented Local Positioning System (LPS), a method to achieve localized positioning in ad hoc networks where certain capabilities (AoA, ranging, compasses, accelerometers) are present.
 LPS requires only the collaboration of nodes involved in a communication group, be it a trajectory, or a distribution tree.
 LPS does not incur the communication overhead of a network wide positioning algorithm by registering only the coordinate systems that are in actual communication.

-When the network is static, per packet registration of coordinate systems may be avoided by running a preprocessing procedure: all nodes only register once with each neighbor, and cache the transformation matrix for that neighbor for all subsequent communication, thus reducing both CPU and packet overhead.
-Simulations showed that trajectories positioned by LPS have a low deviation, making them usable for discovery purposes, and reach the destination with high probability, making them usable for routing.
+When the network is static, per packet registration of coordinate systems for each packet may be avoided by running a preprocessing procedure in which all nodes only register once with each neighbor, and cache the transformation matrix for that neighbor for all subsequent communication, thus reducing both CPU and packet overhead.

+Simulations showed that trajectories positioned by LPS have a low deviation, making them usable for discovery purposes, and reach the destination with very high probability, making them usable for routing.